ncbi/HYDROID/INSTALL.md

 ## On Windows with Continuum Anaconda Python (currently only for HYDROIDexp part):
-First, install Anaconda with Python2.7 from [https://www.continuum.io](https://www.continuum.io) Do not forget to add Anaconda to your PATH.
+First, install Miniconda with Python2.7 from [https://conda.io/miniconda.html](https://conda.io/miniconda.html)

 Download HYDROID manually from https://github.com/ncbi/HYDROID/archive/v0.0.2.zip

 Unzip the contents and change the directory name to `HYDROID`.
-Open command line, chande directory to `HYDROID` folder and execute following commands.
+Open command line, change directory to `HYDROID` folder and execute following commands.
 ~~~~
+#Add Anaconda to your path, may depend on where you installed it or on Windows version
+set PATH=%PATH%;C:\Users\User-Name\AppData\Local\Continuum\Miniconda2
+set PATH=%PATH%;C:\Users\User-Name\AppData\Local\Continuum\Miniconda2\Scripts

+#Create environments and install packages
 conda env create -f conda_env.yml
 activate hydroid